Mike-Dax/gatsby-video/README.md

 # gatsby-video

 A basic video component that consumes `gatsby-transformer-ffmpeg` locally hosted videos.
+It forwards its ref.

 ## Install